#youthresearch #highereducation #alumni

 The university’s alumni relations team came back to YouthSight to conduct another major survey using its alumni database, looking at feelings towards the university, and how these are influenced by people’s age, location and life stage.

-The results revealed that people have just as much affinity with the whole university as with their individual college where they studied and that there was an opportunity for subject departments to engage more with alumni.
+The results revealed that former students have just as much affinity with the whole university as with their individual college where they studied and that there was an opportunity for subject departments to engage more with alumni.

 It also revealed that while alumni were keen to attend events, they often weren’t able to travel to the university.